niloy11/Matlab-Codes-Graduate/README.md

 # Matlab-Codes-Graduate
-Here, you will find the matlab codes that I wrote during my graduate research.
+Here, you can find the matlab codes that I wrote during my graduate research.